Punktum-dk/epp-service-specification/README.md

 This state is unsupported, since domain names in the DK Hostmaster registry **must** have associated name servers.

 The [domain status codes listing](#domain-status-codes) holds a complete listing of all the status codes.

+<a id="unsupported-contact-status-codes"></a>
+### Unsupported Contact Status Codes

+Several of the host status codes described in [RFC:5733] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientUpdateProhibited`
+- `clientTransferProhibited`

+The administrative models does not support user enforced restraints.

+- `pendingCreate`
+- `pendingDelete`
+- `pendingTransfer`

+The operations for renew, restore and transfer are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.

+<a id="unsupported-host-status-codes"></a>
+### Unsupported Host Status Codes

+Several of the host status codes described in [RFC:5732] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientUpdateProhibited`

+The administrative models does not support user enforced restraints.

+- `pendingTransfer`

+The operations for transfer are instantaneous and the listed `pendingTransfer` do therefor not map to business processes used in the DK Hostmaster registry system.

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands